-73A THE LEYS is a very small extended semi-detached house of 86m², built sometime between 1991 and 1995.
-It was last sold for £303,000 in September 2020, which was around 44% below the average September 2020 detached price in the West Oxfordshire local authority area.
+73A THE LEYS is a very small extended semi-detached house of 86m², built sometime between 1991 and 1995, which could now be worth an estimated £334,957.
+It was last sold for £303,000 in September 2020, which was around 16% below the average September 2020 semi-detached price in the West Oxfordshire local authority area.
 The most recent EPC inspection was July 2019, where the current energy rating was D, and the potential energy rating was B.

 Date | Price | HPI Price | Variation from HPI |